sofwerx/sqan/readme.md

 ### Squad Area Network (SqAN)

-SqAN is an experimental effort to provide a Mobile Adhoc NETwork (MANET) is support of small, dismounted maneuver units based solely on open source available techniques.
+SqAN is an experimental effort to provide a Mobile Adhoc NETwork (MANET) is support of small, dismounted maneuver units based solely on open source available techniques and pre-existing on-device hardware.
 This repository includes:

 - SqAN itself
-- SqAN Test, a tool for conducting load testing on SqAN
+- SqAN Test (in the "testing" directory), a tool for conducting load testing on SqAN

 SqAN is an evaluation of three possible ways to do a MANET using API level access to Android hardware: